 Reapplicants should strongly consider having a medical school admissions consultant provide a review of their application (see our Medical School Rejection Review), to help you determine what areas will have the greatest payoff in terms of improved acceptance rates.
 There are many ways to improve your overall application, but not all have the same or necessary impact.
 For example:

-• If your essay was focused on experiences that happened long ago (high school or before), you may need to spend time creating a current theme.
+- If your essay was focused on experiences that happened long ago (high school or before), you’ll need to spend time creating a more current personal story.

-• If your GPA is on the low side, an above average MCAT score may overcome it, but this is not guaranteed.
-You may need to do a postbac or MS program to show that you are capable of higher level academics.
+- If your GPA is on the low side, an above average MCAT score may overcome it, but this is not guaranteed.
+You may need to do a postbac or complete an MS program to show that you are capable of higher level academics.

 However, while med schools are actively looking for students who show maturity and life experience, this may become less of a benefit after age 40.
 The reason is time.
 A 25-year-old student will usually graduate at age 29 and complete residency in their early to mid-thirties.
 A medical student who starts med school at age 40 will graduate at 44 and complete residency near or after age 50.

 If you are an older applicant, be aware that medical schools may question whether you have the stamina to handle the years of training and still have time and energy to practice.
 Schools look more favorably on applicants with strong medical backgrounds, such as a nurse or medic, since these applicants know more clearly what they are getting into.

 If you graduated less than three years ago: